About The Common

 Clapham Common is managed by the London Borough of Lambeth, although its ownership is split between Lambeth and Wandsworth.
 Its status is protected by an Act of Parliament and is recorded by the Council as a Conservation Area and a ‘Grade II Site of Importance for Nature Conservation (SINC)’.

 The Friends of Clapham Common are working actively with the community to enhance the beauty and character of the Common for the lasting benefit of all.
 Since 2008 we have planted over 150 trees.

 Clapham Common is one of the largest open spaces (89 hectares) in South London and performs an essential role as a green lung and a place of recreation.

 Trees on the Common

-The London Plane is a hybrid of American and Spanish Plane, planted in parks and roads as they are tolerant of pollution and root compaction.
+The most common is the London Plane: a hybrid of American and Spanish Plane, planted along the avenues in the late 19th century as they are tolerant of pollution and root compaction.
 It grows up to 35m tall.

 Woods on the Common

 There are two woodland areas on the western side of the Common: